European-XFEL/EXtra-foam/docs/start.rst

      Note: you are not able to kill other users' instances!
      Send SIGKILL? (y/n)

-  It is better to select *n* (NO) and proceed since you cannnot kill other users instance.
+  It is safe and encourage to select *y* since you cannot kill other users instance and it helps you to kill zombie processes of **karaboFAI**.
+However, there is a known bug that if you have another instance with a different detector running, selecting *y* will kill that instance which indeed has no conflict with the new instance.
 But be aware that, if the other **karaboFAI** instance is also running with the same detector argument then this may cause an undefined behavior in the analysis since change of analysis parameters by one user will be reflected in your instance too.

   **karaboFAI** receive data from the **karabo bridge** (*PipeToZeroMQ*) device and therefore running multiple instances may lead to data loss.